MarcosDuqueCesar/linuxcnc-cia402-layer/README.md

 The architecture is still evolving.

+Transport-agnostic and drive-agnostic CiA402 semantic layer for LinuxCNC.

 This project implements a modular HAL-based architecture that separates:

-- machine safety policy
+machine safety policy

-- CiA402 protocol semantics
+CiA402 protocol semantics

-- transport / fieldbus integration
+transport / fieldbus integration

 The goal is to make CiA402 drives usable in LinuxCNC without embedding protocol-specific logic inside motion or transport drivers.

 The same semantic layer can work with:

-- EtherCAT
+EtherCAT

-- simulation stubs
+simulation stubs

-- future Mesa integrations
+future Mesa integrations

-- other transports
+other transports

 This repository currently focuses on validating the architecture in simulation before integrating with real EtherCAT hardware.

----

-# Design Goals
+Design Goals

-## Deterministic behavior
+Deterministic behavior

 All modules execute inside the LinuxCNC servo thread.